dinde451/jarr.d1/Jarulfs_Guide.md

 most spells.
 If no information type is given for a specific spell, it is either due to it not applying (for example the speed of a stationary effect), or due to it not being known to me.
-For more details about how spells attack, see chapter 5.6.5 and more specifically chapter 6.1.8.
+For more details about how spells attack, see CHAPTER_LINK_monster-types and more specifically CHAPTER_LINK_how-spells-really-work.

 In previous versions there existed information for spells if they had any distance factor included in their To Hit calculation.
 From what I